FOGProject/fog-docs/docs/getting_started/introduction/introduction.md

 X. It ties together a few open source tools with a PHP-based web interface.

-FOG doesn\'t use any boot disks, or CDs; everything is done via TFTP and PXE.
+FOG doesn't use any boot disks, or CDs; everything is done via TFTP and PXE.
 Your PCs boot via PXE and automatically downloads a small linux client doing all the hard work of imaging your machine.

-Also with FOG many network drivers are built into the client\'s kernel (vanilla linux), so you don\'t really need to worry about network drivers (unless there isn\'t kernel support for it yet).
+Also with FOG many network drivers are built into the client's kernel (vanilla linux), so you don't really need to worry about network drivers (unless there isn't kernel support for it yet).

 FOG also supports putting an image that came from a computer with a 80GB partition onto a machine with a 40GB hard drive as long as the data is